jangaroo/Box2DFlashAS3/Examples/ReadMe.txt

 //
 Flash: extract Box2DFlashAS3 and open PhysTest.fla in Flash CS3 (9) and hit Ctrl+Enter.
 Flex: Create a new ActionScript project and add all the files from the archive to the project.
 Set Main.as to the default application and hit Ctrl+F11.
+MXMLC: From the "Examples" directory, run: mxmlc -source-path=../Source/ Main.as;

 //
 Controls: